 The Ingredients

 - Banana + Greek Yogurt.
-Instead of looking for what I could use in place of bananas in pancakes, I embraced them.
-Mashed banana and yogurt take the place of the butter and sugar used in typical pancake recipes (and this Oatmeal Banana Bread).
+Mashed banana and yogurt take the place of the butter and sugar used in typical pancake recipes.
 The bananas are sweet, while the Greek yogurt is lightly tangy.
-These healthy swaps bring beneficial potassium, fiber, and protein to the pancakes.

 - Rolled Oats.
 Instead of making banana oatmeal pancakes with flour, I used oats (like in these Oatmeal Breakfast Bars).
 They add a wonderful, nutty flavor and are rich in antioxidants, fiber, and protein.

 - Milk.
-You can use any milk you like.
-I used nonfat milk to keep them light.
+You can use any milk you like—even plant milk!

 - Eggs.
 The binding agent.
 Eggs help hold the pancakes together and give them structure.